 Eastern Poplar (Populus deltoides)

 Eastern poplar, also known as cottonwood or Carolina poplar, is widely distributed across North America.
 It is a fast-growing species and is commonly used for firewood due to its availability.
-While Eastern poplar as firewood may have lower density compared to other hardwoods, it still offers decent heat production and burns relatively well.
+While Eastern poplar may have lower density compared to other hardwoods, it still offers decent heat production and burns relatively well.
 Its light color and straight grain make it visually appealing.

 Yellow Poplar (Liriodendron tulipifera)